- Cyclophosphamide injectable solution is only available as a generic drug. It doesn’t have a brand-name version.

 Cyclophosphamide is a prescription drug.
 It comes as an injectable solution.
 It also comes as a capsule you take by mouth.

-A healthcare provider will give you cyclophosphamide injectable solution through a needle in your vein.
+A healthcare provider will give you cyclophosphamide injectable solution through an intravenous (IV) infusion into your vein.
 You’ll receive your infusion at your doctor’s office or hospital.
 You won’t take this drug at home.

 Cyclophosphamide injectable solution is only available as a generic drug.
 There’s no brand-name version.